Login Security for Community Websites: Forums, Groups, and Networks

 Practice 2: Audit New Registrations Regularly

-Regular audits facilitate the ability to:
+Regular audits can help with the ability to:

 - Spot suspicious signup patterns